cloudfoundry-attic/lattice-release/docs/index.html.md

 ## What is Lattice?

 Lattice is an open source project for running containerized workloads on a cluster.
+A Lattice cluster is comprised of a number of Lattice Cells (VMs that run containers) and a Lattice Coordinator that monitors the Cells.

 Lattice includes built-in http load-balancing, a cluster scheduler, log aggregation with log streaming and health management.